I’m a highly sensitive introvert.

 When I say ‘detach from work emotionally’, I’m not saying you should become a robot who doesn’t care about what you’re doing.

-By detaching emotions from certain aspects of my business, I’m allowing myself to think objectively, serve others better and sustain my business while keeping my wellbeing in mind.
+By detaching emotions from certain aspects of your work, You’re allowing yourself to think objectively, serve others better and sustain your business while keeping your wellbeing in mind.

 Note: Also, when I say ‘work’, I’m talking about the stuff that gets you paid.
 Of course, there are some aspects of work this doesn’t apply to, so take what you like from this article and just apply that.

 It helps you serve others better

 When it comes to whatever you’re doing, the likelihood is, your work is in service of other people.

 Your goal should be to help and serve others in the best way possible, if you’re not, you’re letting your ego(your sense of self) get in the way.